19 essential photography composition rules for creative photos

 Final thoughts on the rules of photography composition

-Once you’re proficient in the rules of composition, you can consider breaking them to achieve a particular result.
+Once you’re proficient in the rules of composition, consider breaking them to achieve a particular result.

 Just as we observe the rules to achieve good composition, when breaking the rules there needs to be a good reason.
 Otherwise, your image may appear poorly composed, as opposed to thoughtfully and purposefully composed.